dboddie-canonical-work/disgorged-docs/base-snaps.rst

 ``core22`` is the currently recommended base for the majority of snaps.
 But much like choosing a distribution base for a project or server, the best base for an application is dependent on an application’s requirements and which plugins or extensions a base supports.
 If there are specific dependencies that cannot be easily met with ``core22`` then ``core20`` is a valid and supported alternative, as is the older ``core18``.

-`Snapcraft extensions <snapcraft-extensions.md>`__ are a great way to easily bundle a set of common requirements into a snap, such as for running KDE Plasma or GNOME applications, but you need to select a base that’s supported by the extension you require.
-See `Supported extensions <supported-extensions.md>`__ for a list of which extensions support which bases.
+:ref:`Snapcraft extensions <snapcraft-extensions>` are a great way to easily bundle a set of common requirements into a snap, such as for running KDE Plasma or GNOME applications, but you need to select a base that’s supported by the extension you require.
+See :ref:`Supported extensions <supported-extensions>` for a list of which extensions support which bases.

-Base support was added with the release of `Snapcraft 3 <release-notes-snapcraft-3-0.md>`__.
+Base support was added with the release of :ref:`Snapcraft 3 <release-notes-snapcraft-3-0>`.
 As noted above, snaps created before this, and snaps not using the ``base:`` keyword, can still be built but they cannot use `specific new features <release-notes-snapcraft-3-0.md#base-snaps-heading--base-exceptions>`__.
 Instead, snaps built without bases inherit attributes from their respective build environments.

 Snaps that don’t use bases can often migrate to one without too much difficulty.
-See `Upgrading snapcraft <upgrading-snapcraft.md>`__ for more details on potential differences.
+See :ref:`Upgrading snapcraft <upgrading-snapcraft>` for more details on potential differences.

 Building a base snap
 --------------------